In honour of Teresina Bernardo, Little Voice has donated $7,310 dollars to support Alzheimer’s research, programs and services!

 Alzheimer’s disease, the most common form of dementia, affects men and women of all races, religions and socio-economic backgrounds.
 It is not a normal part of aging and no one is immune.

-To learn more about the ASC and how you can get involved, or to make a donation, please visit http://www.alzheimer.ca.
+To learn more about the Alzheimer Society of Canada, or to make a donation, please visit http://www.alzheimer.ca.

 In May 2017, Little Voice took part in the Walk for Alzheimers both as walkers and volunteers.
 With your generosity, Little Voice was able to raise $475 dollars in support of the Alzheimer Society of Ottawa and Renfrew County!

 The Dream Big Dream, Girl Luncheon was a unique fundraiser held in Ottawa to support women entrepreneurs and the Alzheimer Society of Ottawa and Renfrew County.
 The Luncheon was successful in raising $2,000 dollars in honour of Teresina Bernardo and in support of the research, programs and services needed for those living with this disease.
 Learn more about the event by clicking here: What it Means to Dream Big.

 In May 2016, Little Voice took part in the Walk for Alzheimers both as walkers and volunteers.
 With your generosity, Little Voice was able to raise $1,875 dollars in support of the Alzheimer Society of Ottawa and Renfrew County!
 Learn more about our walk, here!